Muhimen123/TID/README.md

 ### What is TID?

 Simply put, TID is a directory that holds wallpapers for you to use.
-Beyond that, you can use Tapetti(Under Construction) to manage your desktop wallpapers which utilize this TID repo.
+Beyond that, you can use Tapetti( :construction: Under Construction :construction: ) to manage your desktop wallpapers which utilize this TID repo.

 Feel free to grab any wallpaper you wish.